-Students will require regular access to a computer with an internet connection to use the University of London's online resources and systems.
+Students will require regular access to a personal computer with an internet connection to use the University of London's online resources and systems.

-Students must be able to download and install software to their Windows or MacOS device to include secure examination browsers for online assessment purposes (if offered on your programme of study).
+Students must be able to download and install software to their Windows or MacOS device to include secure examination browsers for online assessment purposes (if offered on their programme of study).
+Depending on the security settings for each assessment, students may be required to have full administrator rights on their computer to install and run the software needed to take part in the assessment.
+Full administration rights are likely to apply to a computer a student owns but not to one provided by their employer, for example.